penguin-academy/covid-19-py/README.md

 # CovPY Auto Reporte

 This project was created as an initiative by Penguin Academy to build technology that smooths the peak impact of the COVID-19 pandemic on the Paraguayan Health System.

 🐧🇵🇾🦠

-This is an auto reporting system, allowing anyone to access it and report their symptoms and get a quick feedback on what steps to take next as well as allowing to generate data on the situation.
+This is an auto reporting system, allowing anyone to access it, report their symptoms and get a quick feedback on what steps to take next as well as allowing to generate data on the situation.
+Through an early detection we can effectively calculate the transmission rate, flatten the curve and earn more time to fight against the virus.

 ## Demo and Contributing